Cadiac/sanuli/README.md

 The lists are:
 - `full-words.txt` - Full list of all accepted 5 and 6 character words.
 The checks if a word real or not is done against this list
 - `daily-words.txt` - List of daily words.
 The daily word is taken from row equal to the days from 2022-01-07.
+- `common-words.txt` - Subset of the full words list, intended for the default game mode.
+Note that all these words _must_ exist on the `full-words.txt`
-- `common-words.txt` - Subset of the full words list, intended for easier game mode.
+- `easy-words.txt` - Subset of the full words list, intended for easier game mode.
 Note that all these words _must_ exist on the `full-words.txt`
 - `profanities.txt` - Words filtered out when profanities filter is enabled

 Beware that these are _included in the release binary_, and anyone can obtain the lists!